Private LTE | CBRS

 Harnessing the Power of the Innovation Band

 Communications is known as the Fourth Utility, with good reason.
 Uninterrupted, seamless communications networks are what enables business at scale.
-Moreover, in today’s distributed business environment, reliable connectivity is what allows digital business transformation to .
+Moreover, in today’s distributed business environment, reliable connectivity is what enables digital business transformation, driving technology innovation into all areas of business.
 The recent democratization of a powerful portion of the spectrum by the FCC in the 3.5GHz range, dubbed the Innovation Band, means that bandwidth-intensive or latency-sensitive applications can be expressed over miles, unfettered by the constraints of terrestrial cabling, rather than hundreds of meters.
 This band in the spectrum is known as “CBRS” (Citizens Band Radio System).

 What is CBRS?